 Hope Community Farm supports 10 growers to provide a profitable and successful CSA during the summer growing season to 40 community members.
-Our CSA signups are currently CLOSED.
+Our CSA signups are currently OPEN.

 Hope Community Farm works with ten refugee, immigrant, and New American farmers to successfully run a community-supported agriculture (CSA) program.
 Located in the Beechmont neighborhood in south Louisville, farmers at the Hope Community Farm come together to share the wealth of knowledge from their home country, and learn how to adapt and apply that knowledge to the market in the United States.
 Signing up for a CSA share provides you with 22 weeks of enormous boxes of fresh fruits and veggies – plus you get to support local refugee and immigrant families.

 In January 2017, we teamed up as part of an exciting collaboration between Americana Community Center, Inc., Catholic Charities of Louisville’s Common Earth Gardens, University of Kentucky Cooperative Extension, and Gate of Hope Ministries.
 Louisville Grows created a visually-based winter training manual for refugee, immigrant, and new American farmers who hope to grow produce for their families and sell as part of a CSA or farmers’ market.
 The class was 8 weeks long, and covered everything from vegetable vocabulary to season extension tactics and farm tours.